Getting Started

 Spline Filtering

 You may find it useful to create a Shallow Biased Static Grid prior to filtering, to use as a way of comparing the pre- and post- filter results.
-You can create a Static Surface using the Create Static Surface Button.
+You can create a Static grid using the Create Static grid

 Filtering profiles and advanced application techniques became available in Qimera 1.3.
 Please see the following references and Howtos for additional information: